 See also: Guide to the George Soros Network

-Organizations Funded by George Soros and his Open Society Institute
+Organizations Funded by George Soros and His Open Society Foundations

 The Shared Agendas of George Soros and Barack Obama